 Associate Professor of Classical and Mediterranean Studies and History of Art

 Barbara Tsakirgis is a classical archaeologist who specializes in the study of ancient Greek houses and households.
 She earned her B.A. (cum laude) from Yale University and her M.A. and PhD. from Princeton University, and as a graduate student she studied at the American School of Classical Studies at Athens and the American Numismatic Society.
-Professor Tsakirgis has been a long-time member of the excavation and research teams at the Hellenistic city of Morgantina in central Sicily and the Athenian Agora, the city center and marketplace of ancient Athens.
-She has published widely on the elements of Greek houses and households, including the decorated pavements at Morgantina and is publishing the remains of the Greek and Roman houses excavated at both sites.
+Professor Tsakirgis was a long-time member of the excavation and research teams at the Hellenistic city of Morgantina in central Sicily and the Athenian Agora, the city center and marketplace of ancient Athens.
+She has published widely on the elements of Greek houses and households, including the decorated pavements at Morgantina and the remains of the Greek and Roman houses excavated at both sites.

-Professor Tsakirgis has held many positions in the Department of Classical Studies and in the College of Arts and Science at Vanderbilt University.
+Professor Tsakirgis held many positions in the Department of Classical Studies and in the College of Arts and Science at Vanderbilt University.
 She served two terms as Chair of the department and previously served as the Director of Undergraduate Studies and the Director of Graduate Studies.
 Professor Tsakirgis has been the Chair of the Faculty Council of the College of Arts and Science and the Secretary of the College Faculty.